codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-04-ic1.md

 ### Notes

 - In this stage, you will only implement `ZRANGE` with non-negative indexes.
-We will get to handling `ZRANGE` with negative indexes in the next stage.
+We will get to handling `ZRANGE` with negative indexes in later stages.